MicrosoftDocs/sql-docs/docs/2014/database-engine/view-statistics-properties.md

 ms.assetid: 0eaa2101-006e-4015-9979-3468b50e0aaa
 caps.latest.revision: 10
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # View Statistics Properties
-  You can display current query optimization statistics for a table or indexed view in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can display current query optimization statistics for a table or indexed view in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 Statistics objects include a header with metadata about the statistics, a histogram with the distribution of values in the first key column of the statistics object, and a density vector to measure cross-column correlation.
-For more information about histograms and density vectors, see [DBCC SHOW_STATISTICS &#40;Transact-SQL&#41;](../Topic/DBCC%20SHOW_STATISTICS%20\(Transact-SQL\).md)
+For more information about histograms and density vectors, see [DBCC SHOW_STATISTICS &#40;Transact-SQL&#41;](~/t-sql/database-console-commands/dbcc-show-statistics-transact-sql.md)

  **In This Topic**